 Cat Kid Comic Club by Dav Pilkey

-My writing teacher’s heart adores this book about encouraging kids to write their own comics!
+My writing teacher’s heart adores this graphic novel series about encouraging kids to write their own comics!
 Plus, it’s totally hilarious.
 Cat Kid teaches a class for the tadpoles about making your own comic books…which doesn’t go well until the tadpoles get excited about failure and get started writing and drawing.
 If you like a lot of silliness (including potty humor) with great messages about writing, creativity, and persistence, read this book next.

 Real Pigeons Fight Crime by Ben Wood